-Crop Wild Relatives, Genetic Diversity, and Food Security Concerns
+Crop Wild Relatives for Genetic Diversity and Food Security

 An Important Announcement From the IUCN

-At the end of 2017, the International Union for Conservation of Nature announced that more than twenty wild relatives of agricultural crops are in trouble.
+The International Union for Conservation of Nature has announced that more than twenty wild relatives of agricultural crops are in trouble.
 Some people may wonder why this matters.
 After all, cultivated crops seem to be all that we need.
 They have useful features, are abundant in many places, and are a major part of our food supply.
-Agricultural experts say that we need the wild plants for food security, however.
-If cultivated crops are destroyed by a widespread disaster or environmental problem, and we have no wild plants to help us, humanity could be in trouble.
+Agricultural experts say that we need the wild plants for food security.
+If cultivated crops are destroyed by a widespread disaster or environmental problem and we have no wild plants to help us, humanity could be in trouble.

 It's by no means certain that if a particular disaster kills cultivated crops it will also kill their wild relatives.
-The wild plants contain a different set of genes which may be beneficial to them.
+The wild plants contain a different set of genes, which may be beneficial to them.
 Although specific genes are vital in order to make a plant useful to humans, genetic diversity can be important with respect to novel features and survival mechanisms.
 Another advantage offered by wild plants is that they sometimes grow in different areas from the cultivated ones.
-Therefore, they may not be affected by a problem that kills or damages crops.
+For these reasons, the wild plants may not be affected by a problem that kills or damages the cultivated crops.

 Wild relatives of crops (often referred to as crop wild relatives or CWR) are in trouble due to human activity.
 Habitat for the plants is being destroyed by deforestation and land clearance for agriculture, buildings, and roads.